 Using Other Themes

-The “Dartmouth Custom” theme was built in-house and branded with a Dartmouth look and feel.
+The "Dartmouth Green" theme was built in-house and branded with a Dartmouth look and feel.
 We offer additional themes for you to use as well.
-However, as these are third-party products, we cannot offer any help with their use or the ability to fix any bugs you might encounter while using them.
+However, as these are third-party products, we can offer only limited help with their use or the ability to fix any bugs you might encounter while using them.
 However, if you do find a bug with any of the themes offered on Dartmouth WordPress, please let us know so we can correct the issue and and alert our community.

 Widgets can be found under Appearance > Widgets.
 To add a widget to a region (or sidebar), simply drag it over.
 Some widgets have additional options to customize.